-DBX 286S Preamplifier ($219 USD) – my friends Sean McCabe and Matt Giovanisci swear by this preamp.
+DBX 286S Preamplifier ($219 USD) – Matt Giovanisci swears by this preamp.
 Matt says: "I don’t need a lot of soundproofing in my room with the DBX.
 It has a very effective gate that cuts the room noise out."
-Sean recommends setting the DBX input gain at 50–55, and output gain at 0–5db.
-"To be clear," he says, "you still need an audio interface with the DBX 286s.
+We recommend setting the DBX input gain at 50–55 and output gain at 0–5db.
+You'll still need an audio interface with the DBX 286s.
 It's a pre-amp, not an interface.
-You can’t connect it to your computer without something like the Scarlett."
+You can’t connect it to your computer without something like the Scarlett.

-Now that you have your microphone plugged into your computer, you'll use audio editing software to record and edit your podcast episodes.
+Now that your microphone is plugged into your computer, you'll use audio editing software to record and edit your podcast episodes.

 Garageband (Free, Mac) – If you have a Mac, this is the easiest way to start recording and editing your podcast.

-ScreenFlow ($99 USD, Mac) – this is technically video editing software, but I've been using it lately for quick podcast editing projects.
-It works really well for recording audio as well.
+ScreenFlow ($99 USD, Mac) is technically video editing software, but I've been using it lately for quick podcast editing projects.
+It works well for recording audio as well.